Aadigajwa/Image-to-PDF-Converter/README.md

 📌 How to Use

-Click "Select Images" to choose images
+Click "Select Images" to choose images.
-Enter a name for the PDF
+Enter a name for the PDF,
-Click "Convert to PDF" to generate the PDF
+Click "Convert to PDF" to generate the PDF.

 🤝 Contributing